BlossomiShymae/GrrrLCU/README.md

 ```

 > [!WARNING]
-> Whenever a public application is made with GrrrLCU, graceful reconnection is needed as the end-user may restart, exit, or open the League client.
+> Whenever a public application is made with Briar, graceful reconnection is needed as the end-user may restart, exit, or open the League client.
 The built-in reconnection handler will not be enough for this case.

 An example pattern using threads is provided to show how reconnection can be done.